Zhoushan Zhejiang, China Travel Guide

 The region's dishes, heavily reliant featuring fresh fish, has a delightful array of dishes prepared to highlight natural flavors.
 From bustling markets to seaside restaurants, culinary delights await.

-Transportation mainly involves ferries between islands and buses or taxis on land.
+Transportation mainly involves ferries from one island to another and buses or taxis on land.
 Mobile payment systems mostly facilitate transactions across the region.

 Zhoushan offers an unusual combination of spiritual pilgrimage, beach relaxation, and authentic local life, welcoming visitors to discover its unique character.